Lishui: Economy

+Natural resources

 Timber, waterpower, mineral deposit and wilderness are four major natural resources of Lishui prefecture that rank first in Zhejiang province.
 69% of the prefecture is covered with forest, which gives it the name "Foliage Ocean of Zhejiang".
 The prefecture boasts potential waterpower of about 2 gigawatts.
 So far, 57 mineral reserves are proved to scatter the prefecture and 460 mines are available for exploitation.
 Among its most important minerals, are gold, silver, lead, zinc, molybdenum, fluorite, pearlstone, pyrophyllite, dolianite, kaoline and mineral water, whose reserves claim an important place in Zhejiang, even in China.

+Manufacturing

 In the recent years, Lishui prefecture has seen a rapid development in industry.
 An industry structure that carries the features of mountainous area is burgeoning.
 Its main industries are wood and bamboo production, ore smelting, textile, clothes making, construction materials, pharmaceutical chemistry, electronic machinery and food processing.

 Over 180 brand name and high quality products of the prefecture sell well both within China and in about 100 foreign countries.
-Among them, wooden toys, mini electronic machinery, overedger, eider down products, gold pens and quality soaps are the most welcome.
-The three traditional handicrafts of the prefecture, Longquan celadon, Longquan swords, and Qingtian carved stones, enjoy high popularity both at home and abroad.
+Among them, wooden toys, mini electronic machinery, overedger, eider down products, gold pens and quality soaps are the most sought-after products among the consumers.
+The three traditional handicrafts of the prefecture, Longquan celadon, Longquan swords, and Qingtian stone carvings enjoy high popularity both at home and abroad.

+Agriculture

 A comprehensive agricultural development program is beginning to take effect.
 The prefecture is now a commercial base for edible fungi, Nasdaq listed Farmmi is the main exporter, as well as dried and fresh fruit, bamboo and bamboo shoots, tea, commercial forest, oil tea, sericulture, herb medicine, vegetable and nuts.
 Products like shiitake mushrooms, tree fungus, Huiming tea, white pond lily, day lily, sun-cured tobacco, and orange and oil tea are produced in large quantities and are well known throughout Zhejiang.